 Trade Promotion Optimization: System Functionality

-A TPO system is a foundation to enable your people and processes.
-The tool is an intelligence center for data management.
+The foundation of TPO is to enable your people and processes.
+TPO is an intelligence center for data management.

 A primary characteristic of a TPO solution is the ability to quantify and optimize the annual return on your company’s trade promotion investment.